Overview of BigQuery storage

 Efficient.
 BigQuery storage uses an efficient encoding format that is optimized for analytic workloads.
 If you want to learn more about BigQuery's storage format, see the blog post Inside Capacitor, BigQuery's next-generation columnar storage format.

 The majority of the data that you store in BigQuery is table data.
-Table data includes standard tables, materialized views, and table snapshots.
+Table data includes standard tables, table clones, table snapshots, and materialized views.
 You are billed for the storage that you use for these resources.

 Materialized views are precomputed views that periodically cache the results of the view query.
 The cached results are stored in BigQuery storage.